jimbot9k/customer-purchase-data-etl/README.md

 - Issues were had with processing LF ended CSVs in CloverDX.
 As such, the ETL pipeline only handles CR LF ended CSVS.

-## What I could continue working on
+## What I would continue working on
 - More developed UI (material-tailwind components aren't working properly atm and data could be more presentable)
 - Batch viewer in UI
 - Currency conversion data source